-COVID-19 has created more social and economic pressures.
+Many of us are facing more social and economic pressures.
 You may be feeling the pressures of working or studying whilst trying to maintain a positive balance at home.
-There may be anxieties over the pandemic as new restrictions are put in place and rules constantly change, or concerns over vulnerable loved ones during this time.
+There may be anxieties over COVID-19, or concerns over vulnerable loved ones during this time.
 Some of us may be faced with uncertainty over finances and changes in the economy and future job security.

 With this in mind, we urge our students, along with our wider community, to make time for self-care and research self care ideas that may work for them.
 Healthy living isn’t just about what you eat for dinner or how often you’re in the gym.
 It’s about taking time out to focus on yourself to boost your emotional and mental wellbeing.

 This self-care week, take a look at these ten simple self care ideas that you can use to boost your wellbeing, which don’t take up a lot of time and can slot into busy routines more easily:

 Any time you can make in your life to pause and simply breathe is a good way to boost mental wellbeing.
 Making a point to watch the day begin and end each day is a perfect way to slow down.
 What’s more – you can enjoy the sunlight at its most colourful!
 (Don’t take any pictures or post about it on social media, just watch!)